 In your game, a physical controller is represented by a

 GCController object.
 When a controller is connected, an object is automatically created by the Game Controller framework.
 You then use this object to configure the controller and read its inputs.

 Learn how to help a user discover an unpaired wireless controller

 Configure a connected controller

 Discovering Wireless Controllers

-A wireless controller must be discovered before it can be connect to an iOS device, Apple TV, or Mac.
+A wireless controller must be discovered before it can be connected to an iOS device, Apple TV, or Mac.
 The discovery process is triggered on both the controller and the device, and the two are allowed to connect to each other.
 After discovery is complete, the devices are paired and the controller is connected.
 A new controller is discovered only once.
 After that, if the device and the controller are both turned on simultaneously, they automatically find and connect to each other.